nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `watchlist -n <WATCHLIST_NAME>`

-> :bulb: Watchlist name can only consist of alphanumeric characters and/or spaces.
+> :bulb: Watchlist name can only contain a maximum of 30 alphanumeric characters and/or spaces, but cannot contain spaces only.
 > :warning: Watchlist name has to be unique in the workspace.

 <br/>